AlexFr062/samples/STM32/startup_code/readme.md

     asm ("ldr r3, =_ebss");     // 0x20000024    r3 = &_sbss    SRAM
     asm ("ldr r4, =_sidata");   // 0x80000b8     r4 = &_sidata  flash
 ```
 Upon receiving the Reset interrupt, STM32 board loads an executable from its flash memory, and calls `Reset_Handler` function.
-Flash memory is mapped to the virtial address `0x8000000` in the process, and linker label `_sidata` is placed in the beginning of initialized variables section in the flash memory.
+Flash memory is mapped to the virtiual address `0x8000000` in the process, and linker label `_sidata` is placed in the beginning of initialized variables section in the flash memory.

 Assembly `Reset_Handler` code copies `.data` section from flash ro SRAM, and zeroes `.bss` section.
 It works like the following C pseudo-code: